 National child hunger facts

-– In America, 1 in 6 children don’t know where they will get their next meal from
+– In America, 1 in 8 households suffer from food insecurity, and don’t know where they will get their next meal from

 – For every 100 school lunch programs, there are only 87 breakfast sites, and just 36 summer food programs